Republic of Kosovo

 Birding Kosovo

 First steps of nature protection in Kosovo begun in late of 50s by declaring the first protected zone.
-Today, Kosovo has about 11% of its territory protected by law, under which are included the protected areas of different categories such as nature reserves, national parks, nature parks, protected monuments and other natural areas of special importance.
+Today, Kosovo has about 11% of its territory protected by law, under which are included the protected areas of different categories such as 11 nature reserves, two national parks, and more than 100 other protected areas such as nature parks, protected monuments and other natural areas of special importance.

-Although Kosovo is a small place, distinguished for its rich biological and landscape biodiversity with particular emphasis on fauna, which is worth mentioning the presence of species with special internationally importance.
-Kosovo`s fauna in general and especially birds fauna has not been studied sufficiently.
+Although Kosovo is a small place, distinguished for its rich biological and landscape biodiversity with particular emphasis on fauna, with the presence of species with special internationally importance.
+Kosovo`s fauna in general and especially avifauna has not been studied sufficiently.
 So far in Kosovo recognized about 220 bird species and assumed that their number is much larger than 300 species.

 Top Sites